 Though the official National Recreation Trail ends there, the pathway continues to stretch nearly 20 miles ahead at your disposal.

 Aside from the notable city attractions mentioned earlier, you will also pass through various commercial districts, cafes, and local parks where you can rest and enjoy a little side trip.
-But don’t get me wrong, a hike through Platte River Greenway National Recreation Trail is not only an urban stroll, high grasslands with impressive sceneries of plains and the Rockies will also engulf your sight.
+A hike through Platte River Greenway National Recreation Trail is not only an urban stroll, high grasslands with impressive sceneries of plains and the Rockies will also engulf your sight.

 Here, you get to appreciate nature at its best in the center of an urban jungle.
 Wildlife are even present!
 Numerous kinds of birds like ducks and herons, as well as animals like beavers, muskrat, and otters will be seen.

 There are no entry and parking fee required.
 Dogs are allowed but must be on leash and if you’re on a bike, keep right especially on congested areas.
 Finally, bring your own water and always be alert when crossing roadways.

 Drive through US Highway 85 in Englewood.
 Keep right for Interstate 25 then take exit 211 for 23rd Avenue.
 Continue onto Water Street until 1416 Platte Street.